gve-sw/gve_devnet_webex_recording_migration_management/README.md

 ![IMAGES/0_login.png](IMAGES/0_login.png)

-1. After having logged in and authorized the application, we should select the `siteUrl`, the `period` and the `hostEmail` that we are interested in:
+1. After having logged in and authorized the application, we should select the `siteUrl`, the `period` and the `hostEmail` that we are interested in.
+You can select `All Users` if you wish to list recordings for all users for the time period selected, but if you have more than a few dozen users in your organization you might want to consider using the "bulk" option of this sample code described below instead so that you do not have to scroll through hundreds of thousands of items on the web interface.

 ![IMAGES/1_select_period.png](IMAGES/1_select_period.png)

-2. Then, we will obtain a table of all the recordings that are available and it will be immediately indicated if the Webex recording has been migrated to the cloud or not:
+2. Then, we will obtain a table of all the recordings that are available and it will be immediately indicated if the Webex recording has been copied or migrated from the Webex cloud or not:

 ![IMAGES/2_select_recording.png](IMAGES/2_select_recording.png)

-3. When you have selected the recordings that you would like to migrate, you can press the button `Migrate` to start the migration process and afterwards you will get a summary of the recordings that have migrated:
+3. When you have selected the recordings that you would like to migrate, you can press the button `Migrate` (`Copy` if you have set the environment variables to no migrate) to start the copy or migration process and afterwards you will get a summary of the recordings that have been processed:

 ![IMAGES/3_migrate.png](IMAGES/3_migrate.png)